halcon74/halcon-overlay/README.md

 * media-gfx/xnviewmp-bin - Attempt to build XnViewMP with system libraries.
 So far unsuccessful...
 [MASKED], as this ebuild is not yet ready.
 Absent in ::gentoo.
 * media-libs/avidemux-plugins - Fixed Gentoo bug 744859.
 Lets to get rid of dev-lang/spidermonkey and of python 2.7.
 * net-im/dino - Fixed Gentoo bug 790170.
+* net-libs/gnutls - For maintaining compatibility with some other packages.
 * net-wireless/rtl8192eu - Drivers for the rtl8192eu chipset for wireless adapters (D-Link DWA-131 rev E1 included).
 Based on the ebuild in Guru overlay.
 Updated to a newer commit.
 Absent in ::gentoo.
 * sys-apps/hwids - Dependency for sys-fs/eudev.
 Downloading from my fork.
 Based on ::gentoo ebuilds made at the announcement about planning hwids last-riting in November 2021.
 * sys-apps/pciutils - Various utilities dealing with the PCI bus.
 Version compatible with eudev (depending on hwids instead of hwdata).